-From 2001 to 2014, Mr. Giancarlo served as the Executive Vice President of GFI Group Inc., a leading provider of wholesale brokerage services, clearing services, electronic execution and trading support products for global financial markets.
-As Executive Vice President, Giancarlo led the corporate development of GFI from closely held partnership to publicly traded corporation.
-Prior to joining GFI, Mr. Giancarlo was Executive Vice President and US Legal Counsel of Fenics Software.
-From September 1997 to April 2000, Mr. Giancarlo was a corporate partner in the New York law firm of Brown Raysman Millstein Felder & Steiner, where he advised technology businesses on corporate and finance transactions.
-Mr. Giancarlo joined Brown Raysman from Giancarlo & Gleiberman, a law practice founded by Mr. Giancarlo in 1992 following his return from several years practicing law in London with the international firm of Curtis, Mallet-Prevost, Colt & Mosle.
+Before entering public service, Mr. Giancarlo served as the Executive Vice President of GFI Group Inc., a financial services firm.
+Prior to joining GFI, Mr. Giancarlo was Executive Vice President and U.S. Legal Counsel of Fenics Software and was a corporate partner in the New York law firm of Brown Raysman Millstein Felder & Steiner.
+Mr. Giancarlo joined Brown Raysman from Giancarlo & Gleiberman, a law practice founded by Mr. Giancarlo in 1992 following his return from several years in London with the international law firm of Curtis, Mallet-Prevost, Colt & Mosle.

-Mr. Giancarlo was also a founding Co-Editor-in-Chief of eSecurities, Trading and Regulation on the Internet (Leader Publications)and has written and spoken extensively on public policy, legal and other matters concerning technology and the financial markets.
+Mr. Giancarlo was also a founding Co-Editor-in-Chief of eSecurities, Trading and Regulation on the Internet (Leader Publications).
+In addition, Mr. Giancarlo has testified three times before Congress regarding the implementation of the Dodd-Frank Act, and has written and spoken extensively on public policy, legal and other matters involving technology and the financial markets.